lparcq/procmon-oprs/src/display/term/help_en.md

 - Start an incremental search with '/'.
   .
 Hit enter to validate the search string.
   .
 Hit Ctrl-c to clear the search.
-- Move to the next match with 'n' and the previous match with 'N'.
+- Once the search pattern has been entered, move to the next match with 'n' and the previous match with 'N'.
-- Move the cursor to clear the search.
+- Hit Ctrl-c to clear the search.

 ## Marking